Final Fantasy VII running on Vulkan

 Looking on the left column we can see some of the imports they used to actually do some stuff in-game:

-• We can clearly see d3dx9 imported symbols.
-This confirms they do use DirectX 9 APIs to render.
+imported symbols.
+This confirms they do use DirectX 9 APIs to render. - They are using

 This may be totally a coincidence, but this made me even more curious to double check if there was something unique inside of it, which would either confirm or deny a theory.
 Aali in his driver introduced a functionality to load external textures, replacing visually the default game ones, allowing you to upgrade texture to something much more appealing.